max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 	Converts Number or vec3 of degrees to Number or vec3 of radians.

 global.radToDeg(radians [Number/vec3]) : Number/vec3
 	Converts Number or vec3 of radians to Number or vec3 of degrees.

 -

-global.rotationToEulerDeg(rotation [quat]) : vec3
-	Converts the quaternion rotation of a transform (as returned using getWorldRotation()) to a human-readable Euler variant (as seen in the Inspector).

-global.rotationFromEulerDeg(rotation [vec3]) : quat
-	Converts a human-readable Euler rotation (as seen in the Inspector) to the quaternion rotation for a transform (for use in transform.setWorldRotation()).

--

-global.isInFront(objFront[SceneObject], objBehind [SceneObject] ) : bool
+global.isInFront(objFront [SceneObject], objBehind [SceneObject] ) : bool
-	Checks if an object (arg 0) is in front of another object (arg 1).
+	Checks if objFront is in front of objBehind.

 global.isInBox(object [SceneObject], box [SceneObject]) : bool
-	Checks if an object (arg 0) is within the boundaries of a default Lens Studio box mesh (arg 1).
+	Checks if object is within the boundaries of a default Lens Studio box.

 -

 global.HSVtoRGB(h [Number], s [Number], v [Number]) : vec3
-	Returns the RGB color for a Hue (arg 0), Saturation (arg 1), and Value (arg 2).
+	Returns the RGB color for a Hue, Saturation, and Value.
 All inputs and outputs are in range 0-1.

 global.RGBtoHSV(rgb [vec3]) : vec3
 	Returns the Hue, Saturation, and Value values for the specified color.
 Inputs and outputs are in range 0-1.

 -

-global.delay(func [function], wait (optional) [Number], args (optional) [array]) : DelayedCallbackEvent
-	Executes a function after a given amount of frames (whole number) with arguments.
-If no frame count is given, the function will execute on the next frame.
-	Returns the event of type DelayedCallbackEvent (if wait > 0).
-Useful, for example, when cancelling it on runtime using [DelayedCallbackEvent].enabled = false.

-		Examples:
-			var delayedEvent = global.delay(doAfterTwoFrames, 2, ["argument 1", "argument 2"]);
+global.DoDelay( function (Function, optional), arguments (Array, optional) ) : doDelay object
+	An object that makes it easy to schedule a function to run in the future (by frames or by seconds).

+		Example, showing all properties:
-			var delayedEvent = global.delay(doNextFrame);
+			var delayed = new global.doDelay();

-global.delaySeconds(func [function], wait [Number], args (optional) [array]) : DelayedCallbackEvent
-	Runs a function after an amount of seconds with all arguments in the array.
-If no wait time or a wait time of zero is given, the function will execute immediately.
-	Returns the event of type DelayedCallbackEvent.
-Useful, for example, when cancelling it on runtime using [DelayedCallbackEvent].enabled = false.

-		Examples:
-			var delayedEvent = global.delaySeconds(doAfterTwoSeconds, 2, ["argument 1", "argument 2"]);
+			delayed.func = function(arg){print(arg)}; 		// test function, this will print its first argument
+			delayed.args = ['hello!'];						// arguments should be given as an array delayed.byFrame(10);							// this will print 'hello!' in 10 frames (function is called on the next frame, if no argument given) delayed.byTime(10);								// this will print 'hello!' in 10 seconds delayed.stop();									// this will stop the scheduled function

+		One-liner for convenience:
+			new global.doDelay(func, args).byTime(5);		// calls function func with arguments args (array) after 5 seconds

 -

 global.instSound(audioAsset [Asset.AudioTrackAsset], fadeIn (optional) [Number], fadeOut (optional) [Number], offset (optional) [Number], mixToSnap (optional) [bool]) : AudioComponent
-	Plays a sound on a newly instantiated temporary sound component, which allows for multiple plays simultaneously without the audio clipping when it restarts.
+	Plays a sound on a new (temporary) sound component, which allows multiple plays simultaneously without the audio clipping when it restarts.
 	Instances are removed when done.
 	Returns the AudioComponent.

 -

 global.clamp(value [Number], low [Number], high [Number]) : Number
-	Returns the clamped value (arg 0) between the lowest (arg 1) and highest (arg 2) values.
+	Returns the clamped value between the low and high values.

 -

-global.isSnapCamera() : bool
-	Returns true if lens is running in Snap Camera.

--

 global.randSeed(seed [int]) : Number
-	Returns a random value (0-1) based on the input seed.
+	Returns a random value (0-1) based on an input seed.
 Uses mulberry32.

 -

-global.remap(value [Number], low1 [Number], high1 [Number], low2 [Number], high2 [Number]) : Number
+global.remap(value [Number], low1 [Number], high1 [Number], low2 [Number], high2 [Number], clamp [Bool]) : Number
 	Returns value remapped from range low1-high1 to range low2-high2.